4 police officers ruled justified in Nov. 2022 fatal shooting in Herriman | Gephardt Daily

 Worthington called 911 about 3:45 p.m. and told emergency dispatchers “he was armed and was thinking of harming himself,” Herriman police said in a news release at the time.
 He also “threatened to shoot anyone who came to his residence,” police said.

+Worthington told police he was intoxicated and armed with an assault rifle with armor-piercing rounds, according to the DA’s review.
+He also told police he had a pistol and two 9mm magazines, and “that there were 200,000 rounds of ammo in the house,” the report says.

-Police say Worthington was an active member of the Utah National Guard, and members of his guard unit “responded to the operations area and assisted our negotiators in attempting to de-escalate the situation,” the release states.
+Police say Worthington was an active member of the Utah National Guard, and members of his guard unit went to the home and assisted negotiators in attempting to de-escalate the situation.

 “For several hours, specialized negotiators and members of the subject’s family attempted to convince him to surrender peacefully.
-He made it very clear to us throughout the afternoon and evening that he was going to force officers to end his life.”
+He made it very clear to us throughout the afternoon and evening that he was going to force officers to end his life,”

 Officers also contacted Worthington by phone throughout the evening to provide him with resources and options, police said.